MadhavDGS/While-1-Care-AI-By-While1-innovate/README.md

 ### Demo Credentials
 For testing purposes, you can use:
-- **Patient Login:** Create a new account or contact us for demo credentials
+- **Patient Login:** Create a new account or use the registration feature
-- **Doctor Login:** Available upon request for medical professionals
+- **Test Doctor Login:** Click the "Login as Test Doctor" button on the login page
+  - This provides immediate access to the doctor dashboard with sample patient data
+  - Perfect for exploring the doctor-side features without registration

 ### Note
 The live demo is hosted on Streamlit Cloud and represents the latest stable version of the application.